Advanced Bible Quiz about Bible Characters.

 c.
 Jael.

-Jael drove a tent peg through the head of Sisera, a Canaanite general.
+Jael drove a tent peg through the head of the general while he slept.

 Their instructions were to kill all males that were born.